 Segments are much more powerful in some ways.
 You can apply different kind of statements, both text string matches as well as numerical conditions.

 It is even possible to set up sequence-based segments.

 You can use cascading filters for combination effects.
 However, you can’t use numerical conditions in filters.

 I have just explained that you have more flexibility when setting up segments.
 However, bear in mind that segments might cause sampling to occur.

 On the other hand, filters can prevent you from having to deal with sampling.
 It all depends on your website traffic levels and if and how you segment your data..

 Read this article if you want to learn more about sampling.

 Well, this is it from my side.

 I hope this article helps you to work with filters and segments in a more efficient way.
 And I am happy to hear your comments!One last thing...
-Make sure to get my extensive checklist for your Google Analytics setup.
-It contains 50+ crucial things to take into account when setting up Google Analytics.
+Make sure to get my automated Google Analytics Audit Tool.
+It contains 25 key health checks on the Google Analytics Setup.